russellcentral/262-logical-clocks/README.md

 ### 5.2 `test_integration.py` (Integration)

 - **Spawns** multiple machines locally via `run_machine.py`, passing `--logs_dir` and a short `--duration`.
-- Waits, kills the process, then checks that logs contain `STARTUP`.
+- Waits ~10s, then terminates the process.
-- Confirms the multi-machine orchestration code works.
+- Checks that at least one log file has a `STARTUP` event, confirming the multi-machine orchestration works.

 ### 5.3 `test_analyze_logs.py` (Analysis)